Louis Jadot - Côte de Nuits-Villages Le Vaucrain 2016

 Wine rated (2019 guide) 88/100

-Produced from vineyards in the village of Comblanchien, also known for its stone quarries, this wine has a juicy and succulent character that expresses both richness and freshness.
-Red cherries and a light texture are the hallmarks of a wine that will develop quickly.
-Drink from 2022 onwards.
+Made from grapes grown in the village of Comblanchien, also known for its stone quarries, this wine has a juicy, succulent character that expresses both richness and freshness.
+Notes of red cherries and a light texture are the hallmarks of a wine that will develop quickly.
+Best enjoyed starting in 2022.

 James Suckling